 Sin is a thing or a spirit that can exist at a place at a certain time.
 Paul spoke of a law of sin at work in the members of his body.
 Paul exclaimed that in his mind he was a slave to God but in his flesh he was still a slave to the law of sin.
-The chemical makeup of the physical body are morally neutral, meaning that my harm, arm or foot knows no morals and can be neither good or bad.
+The chemical makeup of the physical body is morally neutral, meaning that my arm or foot knows no morals and can be neither good or bad.
 Therefore, the nature of sin and the act of sin must be regarded as something foreign in a Christian that can be removed.

 The Lamb of God has come in order to take away the sin of the world.
 He does this by forgiving the guilt, then by giving the believer the ability to subdue it, and finally by removing its very penalty, power and presence.

-I know that it is difficult even to imagine a world without the presence of sin.
+I know that it is difficult even to imagine walking without the presence of sin.
 It would be a thought that could never happen until God the Father establishes His kingdom with the new earth and new heaven.
 God is going to make an end of unrighteousness.
 The Word says that everything that offends God will be cast into the lake of fire.

 Daniel 9:24 ESV "Seventy weeks are decreed about your people and your holy city, to finish the transgression, to put an end to sin, and to atone for iniquity, to bring in everlasting righteousness, to seal both vision and prophet, and to anoint a most holy place.